Actions of monoidal categories and representations of Cartan type Lie algebras: Representations of Cartan type Lie algebras

 for $r,s\in\Z^N, i,j,p,q=1,\cdots,n$.

 Note that $\huaS_n$ is not a Lie-Rinehart subalgebra since $\huaS_n$ is not an $A_n$-module.
 It is straightforward to see that $(A_n,\huaS_n,[\cdot,\cdot]_{\huaW_n},\Id)$ is a Leibniz pair.

 Recall that $\sln_n$ is the Lie subalgebra of $\gl_n$ consisting of all traceless complex matrices.
 The restriction $H|_{\huaS_n}$ of the crossed homomorphism $H$ in Lemma \ref{CH-W} is a crossed homomorphism from $\huaS_n$ to $\sln_n\otimes A_n$.
-By Corollary \ref{Shen-Larsson-functors'}, we have
+By Corollary \ref{Shen-Larsson-functors'}, we obtain the following result.